Shunt, 2014

 Shunt plays with the notion of sound in relation to time, as the shunting action creates a cascading series of reactions from one car to the next, making this everyday auditory experience visual.
 The real-time video is then compressed into a condensed and constructed experience for the viewer.
 Requiring precision filming and editing, Shunt captures the movement of the railway cars through the use of seven cameras positioned 240 feet apart and 360 feet away from the train, showing a panoramic view of the seemingly endless lines of railway cars and their steady movement through the landscape.
 Lee has also selected works from the Kamloops Art Gallery’s permanent collection to coincide with his video work as a way of reflecting on this landscape and how it has been depicted by other artists.

-text by Charo Neville, curator, Kamloops Art Gallery
+Text by Charo Neville, Curator, Kamloops Art Gallery.